javaplus/MadScientist/lessons/RGBled.md

 # you can change colors by alt_colors(red, green or blue)
 ```

-Here we make a function called alt_colors allowing us to easily call a color change command.
+Up to this point, we've only ever had power going to a single pin at a time and therefore only producing one of 3 colors: Red, Green, or Blue.

+However, the power of the RGB LED is that it can produce any color you want by mixing Red, Green, and Blue.
+You can control how much of each color based on the duty cycle of the appropriate pin.

-let's mix the colors now with some new code!
+Let's mix the colors now with some new code!

 ```python
 from machine import Pin, PWM
 from time import sleep